Preston Mill and Phantassie Doocot

 The doocot walls are 4 feet thick, and provide 544 nesting boxes.
 The odd little building is 56 feet around, and has 16 entrance holes.
 The doocot was gifted to the National Trust for Scotland in 1961, and since it was so close to Preston Mill both properties are linked under the same operations team for the NTS.

 Nearby Phantassie Farm was the birthplace of engineer John Rennie.

-Admission to the mill is by timed tour, so we had to wait about a bit for our tour time, but that gave us an opportunity to photograph the exterior of this wonderfully eccentric building.
+Admission to the mill is by timed tour, so we had to wait for our tour time, but that gave us an opportunity to photograph the exterior of this wonderfully eccentric building.
 According to our tour guide Preston Mill is one of the most frequently photographed buildings in Scotland, and I believe it.
-One of the fascinating features our guie showed us was a flood marker on the exterior wall of the mill, showing the height of floods at different periods in the mill's history.
+One of the fascinating features our guide showed us was a flood marker on the exterior wall of the mill, showing the height of floods at different periods in the mill's history.
 The highest mark was about as tall as I am!

 About Preston Mill and Phantassie Doocot

 Address: East Linton, Lothian, Scotland, EH40 3DS

 Website: Preston Mill and Phantassie Doocot

 National Trust for Scotland